FabianGrosze/QSim/readme.md

 ## 14.09

+### 14.09.15
+Fixed some bugs that remained from previous versions and entirely removed (unused) `aparamles.f90` from code base.

 ### 14.09.14
 Improvement of Errormessaging in QSim1D. `subroutine qerror` is now available to both QSim1D and QSim3D.
 Thisway errormessages can be sent from any part of the program.
 The former mechanism of using errorcodes (`ifehl`) and defining